chrisglein/chrisglein.github.io/heist/rules.md

 - Associated Job (top right)

 Resolving a test is done with the following steps:
-1. Evaluate Skill Rating
+1. Announce Skill Rating
 2. Get Help
 3. Draw Chips
 4. Play Skill Cards
+5. Calculate Result
-5. Resolve (Success or Failure)
+6. Resolve (Success or Failure)
+7. Advance Obstacle
-6. Draw
+8. Draw
-7. Cleanup
+9. Cleanup

-### 1. EVALUATE SKILL RATING
+### 1. ANNOUNCE SKILL RATING
 An <span class="obstacle">Obstacle</span> will test one or more of your skills.
 Each of your skills has a rating, as explained above.

 If an <span class="obstacle">Obstacle</span> lists multiple skills, add the score of all the skill ratings indicated.